Questions and explanations

 These are minimum periods and may be increased by contracts between the parties.

-The party who does not abide by the rule to serve notice shall pay compensation covering the
+The party who does not abide by the rule to serve notice shall pay compensation covering the wages which correspond to the term of notice.

 The employer may terminate the employment contract by paying in advance the wages corresponding to the term of notice.
 The employer’s non-observance of the rule of giving notice or his terminating the employment contract by paying in advance the wages corresponding to the term of notice shall not preclude the application of Articles 18,19,20 and 21 of this Act.
 In cases where employment contracts of employees who fall outside the scope of Articles 18,19,20 and 21 of this Act by definition of subsection I of Article 18 have been ended by the abusive exercise of the right to terminate, the employee shall be paid compensation amounting to three times the wages for the term of notice.
 If the rule to give notice has not been observed either, the employee must be paid an additional compensation (notice pay) in accordance with subsection 4 above.